dipaish/databases/databaseDesign.md

 > ***On normalizing your data to third form (3NF), anomalies are eliminated***

-## Intergrity Rules
+## Integrity Rules
 - Integrity rules are very important for a good database design.
 - RDBMS enforce integrity rules automatically.

 ### Entity integrity
 - All primary key entries are unique and not null.
-- All entities must have some sort of unique idetification.
+- All entities must have some sort of unique identification.
 - For a composite key which is made up of several columns, none of the column can contain Null.
-- All foreign key values are properly referencing primary key valuues.
+- All foreign key values are properly referencing primary key values.

 ### Referential Integrity
-- The referential integrity is specified between tables (relationship) to ensure the consistencey among tuples(records) of the tables.
+- The referential integrity is specified between tables (relationship) to ensure the consistency among tuples(records) of the tables.
 - Each foreign key in a table(child table) must match to a primary key in the referenced table (parent table)
-- Inserting with a foreign key is only possible if the value exists in the partent table.
+- Inserting with a foreign key is only possible if the value exists in the parent table.

 ## Example 1: Simple Grading System